Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 There are lots of NICs to choose from.
 From my testing there are a lot of bad apples in the bunch.
 The only NIC types I have had any luck with are ConnectX-5 and ConnectX-6.
+Intel's E810 NICs are also not terrible, but Nvidia cards seem to fare better with high connection counts.
+I currently have two servers with E810 cards and two servers with ConnectX-6 cards.
+The E810 cards are usually the first to crap out during a load peak.
+NICs are just fickle beasts overall.
+I don't know if my experiences are actually related to the quality of the cards, or just bad luck with faulty hardware.

 Often you see advice to install a proprietary driver for your NIC.
 Don't do that.
 In my experience that has only caused problems.
 Nvidia's NIC drivers are just as shitty as their video drivers.
 They will break kernel updates and generally make your life miserable.
+The drivers in the Linux kernel are good and well maintained.
+You don't need to taint your kernel with some scary proprietary blob.

-Upgrading the firmware for your NIC can be a good idea.
+Upgrading the firmware for your NIC can be a good idea, if you can figure out how, that is.
+Nvidia's tools for upgrading firmware are a huge hassle to work with and the documentation is outdated and scarce.

 ## ethtool